DyversHands/www.DyversHands.com/_pages/gatewatch.md

 ©2022-23 by Dyvers Hands Productions, LLC. — All Rights Reserved

-(no license is granted for redistribution or derivation without permission, however, our goal is CC-BY-SA after a successful Kickstarter stretch goal)
+(no license is granted for redistribution or derivation without permission)

 Images © original creators & are Permissively Licensed.
 More info & image credits at www.DyversHands.com/Tableau